TeamHG-Memex/agnostic/docs/workflow.rst

 4. Build a new schema using your ORM.
 5. Snapshot this ORM-built schema.
 6. Compare the migrated snapshot to the target snapshot.
-7. If there are any diferences between the snapshots, then the test fails.
+7. If there are any differences between the snapshots, then the test fails.
 8. If the snapshots are identical, then the test passes and we can go to lunch early!